jeffrey82221/resume_revision/2024_resume.md

 **Responsibility**

 - Responsible for planning new architecture components based on the goals set by the manager.
-- Assisted the manager in translating objectives into development tasks for team members and clarifying task dependencies.
+- Assist the manager in translating objectives into development tasks for team members and clarifying task dependencies.
-- Conducted code reviews to ensure development quality and managed the integration and conflict resolution of features.
+- Conduct code reviews to ensure development quality and managed the integration and conflict resolution of features.

 **Accomplishment**